The History of A+ Education Partnership

-A+ was founded in 1991 to unite business, civic, government, and education leaders around one common goal: improving student opportunity and achievement for every child, no matter where they live.
-A+ worked relentlessly to become the foremost change agent in K-12 education by speaking out for progress in education and conducting town hall meetings across the state to discuss a blueprint for improving public education.
+A+ Education Partnership was founded in 1991 to unite business, civic, government, and education leaders around one common goal: improving student opportunity and achievement for every child in Alabama, no matter their zip code or circumstance.
+A+ worked relentlessly to become the foremost change agent in K-12 education in the state by speaking out for progress in education and conducting town hall meetings across the state to discuss a blueprint for improving public education.
 When resulting legislation was defeated, A+ chose to stay the course.

 Founded by Leadership Alabama members, Caroline Novak and Bill Smith, A+ began to raise expectations for public education by advocating for research-based strategies, and what is best for students.
 Leading over 23,000 Alabamians in 22 town-hall meetings, A+ changed the conversation about public education in Alabama, and developed a blueprint for real reform.

 Alabama Best Practices Center